Degree-Preserving Randomized Response for Graph Neural Networks under Local Differential Privacy: Degree-Preserving Randomized Response

 However, the customized setting still makes sense because it is a stronger version of Facebook's setting; i.e., our customized setting hides the neighbor list $\bma_i$ of the private user $v_i$ even from the server.
 In our customized setting, even if $k \in \nats$ friends are non-private, only $k$ edges with them will be disclosed, as described in Section~\ref{sub:LDP}.
 All edges between private users will be kept secret, even from the server.

 In our experiments, we show that our DPRR is effective in both common and customized settings.

-\subsection{\colorB{Algorithm Overview}}
+\subsection{Algorithm Overview}

-Fig.~\ref{fig:DPRR} shows the overview of our DPRR, which takes a neighbor list $\bma_i \in \{0,1\}^n$ of user $v_i$ as input and outputs a noisy neighbor list $\tbma_i \in \{0,1\}^n$.
-We also show the details of the RR and edge sampling in Fig.~\ref{fig:RR_edge_smpl}.
+Figure~\ref{fig:DPRR} shows the overview of our DPRR, which takes a neighbor list $\bma_i \in \{0,1\}^n$ of user $v_i$ as input and outputs a noisy neighbor list $\tbma_i \in \{0,1\}^n$.
+We also show the details of the RR and edge sampling in Figure~\ref{fig:RR_edge_smpl}.

-As shown in Figs.~\ref{fig:DPRR} and \ref{fig:RR_edge_smpl}, we use edge sampling after Warner's RR to avoid a dense noisy graph.
+As shown in Figures~\ref{fig:DPRR} and \ref{fig:RR_edge_smpl}, we use edge sampling after Warner's RR to avoid a dense noisy graph.
 For each bit of the neighbor list $\bma_i$, Warner's RR outputs 0/1 as is with probability $p \in [0,1]$ and flips 0/1 with probability $1-p$.
 Then, for each 1 (edge), edge sampling outputs 1 with probability $q_i \in [0,1]$ and 0 with probability $1-q_i$.
 Here, the degree information of each user is especially important in GNNs because it represents the number of adjacent nodes in the aggregate step.
 Thus, we carefully tune the sampling probability $q_i$ of each user $v_i$ so that \textit{the number of 1s in $\tbma_i$ is close to the original degree $d_i$} ($= ||\bma_i||_1$).

 Note that we cannot use $d_i$ itself to tune the sampling probability, because $d_i$ leaks the information about edges of $v_i$.
-To address this issue, we tune the sampling probability by replacing $d_i$ with a \textit{private estimate of $d_i$} providing edge LDP.
-Both the RR and the private estimate of $d_i$ provide edge LDP.
+To address this issue, we tune the sampling probability by replacing $d_i$ with a \textit{private estimate of $d_i$} providing edge LDP. \colorB{Note that the private estimate of $d_i$ is calculated locally, and therefore it provides ``local'' DP.} Both the RR and the private estimate of $d_i$ provide edge LDP.
 Thus, by the (general) sequential composition \cite{DP_Li}, the noisy neighbor list $\tbma_i$ is also protected with edge LDP.